 "Market transformation is long-lasting, sustainable changes in the structure or functioning of a market achieved by reducing barriers to the adoption of energy efficiency measures to the point where continuation of the same publicly-funded intervention is no longer appropriate in that specific market.
 Market transformation includes promoting one set of efficient technologies, processes or building design approaches until they are adopted into codes and standards (or otherwise substantially adopted by the market), while also moving forward to bring the next generation of even more efficient technologies, processes or design solutions to the market.”

-California’s definition of market transformation (MT) (above) includes two end states: One when an market transformation initiative results in Codes & Standards adoption, the other when market barriers have been reduced to the point where the same intervention is no longer needed.
-In other words, the market transformation effort needs to be designed towards the exit of the intervention.
+California’s definition of MT (above) includes two end states: One when an MTI results in C&S adoption, the other when market barriers have been reduced to the point where the same intervention is no longer needed.
+In other words, the MT effort needs to be designed towards the exit of the intervention.

-To help Market Transformation Administrator(s) (MTA(s)) determine whether your idea is suitable for a Market Transformation Initiative (MTI), please answer the following questions to the best of your knowledge.
+To help MTA(s) determine whether your idea is suitable for an MTI please answer the following questions to the best of your knowledge.
 This information does not have to be complete but will help the MTA(s) determine whether a “shovel-ready” MT opportunity exists, or how much development would be needed for your idea to reach that state.

 Section 1

 To help determine whether your idea is suitable for consideration as an MTI, please review the following questions.
 If you answer Yes to any of these, your idea may be better suited for consideration in the existing energy efficiency (EE) Rolling Portfolio.
-[This is based on the Criteria ssubgroup’s positive initial response to NEEA’s 5 short screening questions, available at https://neea.org/get-involved/submit-your-idea/proposal-criteria ].
+(This is based on the Criteria sub-working Group’s positive initial response to NEEA’s five short screening questions, available at https://neea.org/get-involved/submit-your-idea/proposal-criteria.)
 In addition, please carefully review the list of ineligible MTI concepts, if any, before proceeding.

-Ineligible MTI Concepts
+Ineligible MTI Concepts:

 Concept description